skip to content

 Opening Statement – the opening statement is a part of the case where the lawyers get to tell the jury what is going on.
 They will typically use this time to explain to the jurors their roles, what the elements of the cause of action are, what the evidence will show, and what verdict the lawyers want the jury to render.
 Each side is given a set time by the court to give their opening statement.
 Nothing said in an opening is evidence.

 Presentation of Evidence – the evidentiary phase of the trial is where you and other witnesses may be called to give oral testimony to the jury.
 This is the part you usually see on television shows because it is where the examination and cross-examination take place.
-It is also where documents and photographs are offered into evidence for the jury to review when they go back into the jury room.
+It is also where documents and photographs are offered as evidence for the jury to review when they go back into the jury room.
 This is the meat of your case.

 Closing Argument – The closing argument is similar to the opening statement in that the lawyers will get up and talk to the jury for a time set by the Court.
 They are allowed to actually argue what the evidence means and how a jury should understand and use the information they heard.
 Typically, the plaintiff’s attorney is allowed to divide his time into an opening and a rebuttal.
 The rebuttal takes place after the defense attorney concludes with their closing argument.
 The defense attorney must use all of his or her time in one lump.
 Upon request by the defense, the plaintiff’s lawyer must “fully open.”
 This means he must lay out all the specifics of his damages claim including every number for each of the personal injury elements of damages he intends to ask the jury to award.